Daniel Jones (phonetician): Biography

 The problem of the phonetic description of vowels is of long standing, going back to the era of the ancient Indian linguists.
 Three nineteenth-century British phoneticians worked on this topic.
 Alexander Melville Bell (1867) devised a phonetic alphabet which included an elaborate system for vowels.
 Alexander John Ellis had also suggested vowel symbols for his phonetic alphabets.
 Sweet did much work on the systematic description of vowels, producing an elaborate system of vowel description involving a multitude of symbols.
 Jones however was the one who is generally credited with having gone much of the way towards a practical solution through his scheme of 'cardinal vowels', a relatively simple system of reference vowels which for many years has been taught systematically to students within the British tradition.
 Much of the inspiration for this scheme can be found in the earlier publications of Passy.

 In the original form of the cardinal vowels, Jones employed a dual-parameter system of description based on the supposed height of the tongue arch together with the shape of the lips.
 This he reduced to a simple quadrilateral diagram which could be used to help visualize how vowels are articulated.
 Tongue height (close vs. open) is represented on the vertical axis and front vs. back on the horizontal axis indicates the portion of the tongue raised on the horizontal axis.
 Lip-rounding is also built into the system, so that front vowels (such as [i, e, a]) have spread or neutral lip postures, but the back vowels (such as [o, u]) have more marked lip-rounding as vowel height increases.
-Jones thus arrived at a set of eight "primary Cardinal Vowels", and recorded these on gramophone disc for HMV in 1917.
+Jones thus arrived at a set of eight "primary Cardinal Vowels", and recorded these on gramophone disc for His Master's Voice in 1917.

 Later modifications to his theory allowed for an additional set of eight "secondary Cardinal Vowels" with reverse lip shapes, permitting the representation of eight secondary cardinal vowels (front rounded and back unrounded).
 Eventually, Jones also devised symbols for central vowels and positioned these on the vowel diagram.
 He made two further disc recordings for Linguaphone in 1943 and 1956.